neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 In general, we know that it’s important to combine multiple time scales because we want to be able to learn fast and forget slowly, but this seems to be hard to achieve.
 This is related to the similar problem of catastrophic forgetting found in machine learning, and solutions to this problem in either neuroscience or machine learning may prove helpful in the other field.

-This isn’t a complete list of all the issues with STDP, and if you’re interested in taking it further [this paper](https://www.frontiersin.org/journals/computational-neuroscience/articles/10.3389/fncom.2010.00019/full) has quite a nice review of some of the problems and attempted solutions.
+This isn’t a complete list of all the issues with STDP, and if you’re interested in taking it further {cite:t}`https://www.frontiersin.org/journals/computational-neuroscience/articles/10.3389/fncom.2010.00019/full` has quite a nice review of some of the problems and attempted solutions.

 ## Other forms of learning